VALLEY TATTOO SLIDING SCALE POLICY

 Why Sliding Scale?

-Before diving into the actual cost of services, I’d like to take this opportunity to let you know what sliding scale means to me.
+Before discussing the actual cost of services, I’d like to take this space to let you know what sliding scale means to me.
 My personal moral and ethical compass includes challenging classist and capitalistic structures that are deeply ingrained in our current society.
 A sliding scale rate of payment for services is one small way to take into account for the layered opportunities and oppressions we all encounter.
 This is also geared toward economic justice on a personal and local level.
 Please take into account the factors below; I will not quiz you or ask you to prove anything, I trust you to have authority of your own complicated needs.